-- ► Adhere to the minimum inspection and maintenance intervals.
-The inspection may require maintenance to be carried out earlier, depending on the results. - Inspection and maintenance work (→ Appendix)
+- ► Comply with the minimum clearances for the inspection and maintenance.
+Depending on the results of the inspection, it may be necessary to bring maintenance work forward. - Inspection and maintenance work (→ Appendix)

 11.3 Checking the CO2 content

 - 1. Start up the product with check programme (P.01). - 2.
 Wait until the value that is read is stable. - Waiting period for reading a stable value: 5 min